-Option Description File Use to manage files used by the application - such as sample files, ana- lysis conditions files, report options files, etc. Unit [n] Use to perform analyses, calibrations, and other analyzer operations.
+Selections Description File Use to manage files used by the application - such as sample files, analysis conditions files, report options files, etc. Unit [n] Use to perform analyses, calibrations, and other analyzer operations.
 Unit [n] displays on the menu bar for each analyzer attached to the computer.
 Smart VacPrep (If installed.)
 Use to access the menu for each installed Smart VacPrep.
-SmartPrep (If installed.)
-Use to access the menu for each installed SmartPrep.
-Reports Use to run reports and view the results.
-Options Use to edit the default method, specify system configuration, specify units, and change presentation options.
+Reports Use to start or initiate reports and view the results.
+Options Use to change presentation options, set the method and active metals defaults, configure signal calibration, manage libraries, select units, and create report styles.
 Window Use to manage open windows and display a list of open windows.
-A check- mark appears to the left of the active window.
-Help Provides access to the online operator manual, the Micromeritics web page, the analyzer web page, and information about the application.
+A checkmark appears to the left of the active window.
+Help Use to access the embedded operator manual, Micromeritics web page, and information about the application.